 Open key mechanisms have the advantage that tones are more even in sonority than in the conventional saxophone, which has a number of closed keys which to a certain degree muffle sound and which create uneven intonation characteristics.
 D in the second register, for instance, is a well known victim of these tendencies.
-This is because the neighboring Eb is an open configuration whereas the D is kind of a fork.
+This is because the neighbouring Eb and (long) C# are open configurations whereas the D is kind of a fork.

 Open key mechanisms also offer the exciting possibility to add fingerings to the existing system.
 For instance, a second "P" (petit) can be added for the 2nd finger right hand to make an Eb in the same way as the "P" for the first finger left hand can make a Bb.
 Also, a Db-spatula can be added in the right hand fourth finger plateau, operating a one-finger Db or C# which can be lowered to B or Bb by the fourth finger left hand in the normal way, or which can be used for a D - C# movement using one finger only.
 The Db or C# can then be taken by both right and left hand, either as flattening the D or as sharpening the C.